Mature T-cell lymphoma: Drugs

 Other common drugs used to treat mature T-cell lymphoma includes pralatrexate (Fotolyn), brentuximab vedotin (Adcetris) and romidepsin (Istodax).

-Pralatrexate is the first approved drug to treat lymphoma by the Food and Drug Administration (FDA) in 2009.
-It is shown to reduce the size of lymphoma tumours.
-In cancer cells, the plasma membrane transporter reduced folate carrier type 1 (RFC-1) is overexpressed to produce enough folate for rapid proliferation.
-Folate is also known as vitamin B9, it is used to make DNA, RNA and metabolises amino acids that are required for cell divisions.
-Pralatrexate is an antifolate drug that enters and binds to RFC-1 as pralatrexate is structurally similar to normal metabolites in DNA synthesis.
-Pralatrexate occupies the binding sites of RFC-1, blocking critical enzymes from binding to RFC-1 and DNA synthesis cannot occur properly, resulting in cell death.
+In 2009, pralatrexate became the first drug approved by the US Food and Drug Administration to treat peripheral T-cell lymphoma (PTCL).
+It is an antifolate drug, meaning that it interferes with the cell's use of folate.
+Folate, also known as Vitamin B_{9}, is used during the process of DNA synthesis and cell division.
+Pralatrexate has been used as a monotherapy and also as part of a larger chemotherapy regimen; however, the side effects from using it in combination with other chemotherapy drugs can be severe enough that the dose has to be decreased, which reduces the efficacy.

 Brentuximab vedotin is the first approved frontline treatment by FDA to treat mature T-cell lymphoma in 2018 and is mainly used to treat anaplastic large cell lymphoma.
 It has a chimeric monoclonal antibody (cAC10) that binds to the membrane protein CD30.
 This binding delivers monomethyl auristatin E (MMAE), an antimitotic agent that inhibits mitosis, and leads to anti-tumour activity.
 The vesicle containing drug is then fused with lysosome, which breaks the valine-citrulline linker between the main body of the drug and MMAE and releases MMAE into the tumour environment.
 The effectiveness of Brentuximab vedotin is high as 97% of patients had some tumour shrinkage while 87% of the patients had more than 50% of shrinkage in tumour size.

 Romidepsin is mainly used to treat cutaneous T-cell lymphoma.
 It has a disulphide bond and undergoes reduction reaction to thiol.
 Thiol binds to zinc and this complex binds to the binding site of histone deacetylase.
 As histone deacetylase is zinc-dependent, the activity of a cell is inhibited and leads to apoptosis.